mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 In fact, converting the nested structure above into a list comprehension is as difficult as it is to convert a structure with a single loop and a single condition.
 That's because the mechanics of the transformation are always the same:

- 1. what's inside the call to `append` goes to the beginning of the list comprehension; and
+ 1. what's inside the call to `append` moves to the beginning of the list comprehension; and
  2. everything else stays exactly in the same place.

 Give it a go yourself.